Krushna-61/Movie-explorer_using_Ghibli/README.md

-Movie Explorer using Ghibli
+Movie Explorer using TMDB
-A project to explore Ghibli movies, built with Next.js.
+A project to explore TMDB movies, built with Next.js.

 Getting Started
 To run this project locally, follow these steps.